 The day to day management of the lounge is the responsibility of the Scheme Supervisor and tenants can reserve the lounge for specific events, provided this does not inconvenience others.

 A room is provided in all sheltered schemes for relatives or friends to stay in for a short period.
 Relatives visiting a tenant who is ill have priority over the room.
 A small charge will be made.
-The room can be booked via the Scheme Supervisor, and bookings should be made as far in advance as possible.
+The room can be booked via the Scheme Manager, and bookings should be made as far in advance as possible.
 Tenants should ensure that the room is left in a clean condition when their guests leave.

 A free laundry service is provided in all of our sheltered schemes.
 It may be necessary for a rota to operate due to the number of tenants using the facility.
 The laundry room is only for the use of the tenants.

 Our sheltered schemes are pre-wired with telephone cables to each flat to ensure that the connection of a telephone causes the smallest amount of disturbance possible.
 The standard charge will still be payable by the telephone company.
-Friends and relatives should only attempt to contact tenants through the Scheme Supervisor’s phone in a real emergency.
+Friends and relatives should only attempt to contact tenants through the Scheme Manager’s phone in a real emergency.

 Prima Group will ensure that the common areas are decorated regularly, but tenants are responsible for the decoration in their own home.